2021 Brazilian military crisis: Context

-In March 2021, the pandemic worsened, Bolsonaro's popularity has plummeted and Bolsonaro's rejection of his handling of the pandemic has increased.
+In March 2021, the pandemic worsened, Bolsonaro's popularity plummeted and rejection of his handling of the pandemic has increased.
 In the same month, the president questioned, before the Supreme Court, rules restricting the activities decreed by governors, on the grounds that they characterized exceptional measures, such as the State of Defense and the State of Siege, which could only be decreed by him.
 The action was rejected by the highest court.
 Observing the proposed action, law professor Wallace Corbo opined, "With this action at the STF what he is trying to do is, on the one hand, to remove his responsibility for the state of crisis and, on the other hand, to legitimize his actions should he want to decree a state of siege in the future to contain criticism and contain the opposition."

-According to information reported by military personnel, Bolsonaro proposed to Minister Azevedo e Silva for the Armed Forces to pressure Congress to pass the State of Defense, an idea that Azevedo e Silva rejected.
-In March 2021, Bolsonaro denied to the president of the STF, Luiz Fux, that he intended to decree a State of Siege.
-However, in the same period, President Bolsonaro's office sent a letter to several public administration agencies to analyze a representation that suggested the declaration of a State of Defense and federal intervention in state governments, supposedly to investigate misappropriation of public resources.
-The sending of the document was considered "just a rotine" by presidential aides.
+According to reports by military personnel, Bolsonaro proposed to Minister Azevedo e Silva for the Armed Forces to pressure Congress to pass a state of defense measure, an idea that Azevedo e Silva rejected.
+In March 2021, Bolsonaro denied to the president of the STF, Luiz Fux, that he intended to decree a state of siege.
+However, in the same period, President Bolsonaro's office sent a letter to several public agencies to analyze a representation that suggested the declaration of a State of Defense and federal intervention in state governments, supposedly to investigate misappropriation of public resources.
+The sending of the document was considered "just routine" by presidential aides.